authts/sample-keycloak-react-oidc-context/README.md

           authorization: Bearer eyJ...

-1. The server receives the request.
+1. The API server receives the request.
 The token is parsed from the `authorization` header
-1. The server requests the JSON web key set
+1. The API server requests the JSON web key set
     - **Request URL**:

           GET http://localhost:8080/realms/master/protocol/openid-connect/certs

     - **Response body**: _Omitted for brevity.
 Go to the request URL to see it_
 1. The [jose](https://github.com/panva/jose) library consumes the JSON web key set, then uses it to verify the token
-1. The server responds to the React app
+1. The API server responds to the React app

 ## Seeded data